 Using the --skip-delete

 option ensures that the original thumbnails are left on the server.
 However, they will be orphaned as the attachment’s metadata will no longer reference them.
-You can fix this manually, but it’s easier to use something like WP Migrate DB Pro’s Find & Replace tool to update all the content that references the old thumbnail, and change it to use the WebP extension instead.
+You can fix this manually, but it’s easier to use something like WP Migrate’s Find & Replace tool to update all the content that references the old thumbnail, and change it to use the WebP extension instead.

 This process should result in serving WebP images as thumbnails without having to convert the source images.
-However, a more elegant solution is to use the EWWW Image Optimizer plugin to add WebP as an additional file to be served when supported.
+However, a more elegant solution is to use EWWW Image Optimizer or another plugin to add WebP as an additional file to be served when supported.

-3 Ways to Convert PNGs and JPEGs to the WebP Image Format
+3 Ways to Convert to the WebP Image Format

 Using Cwebp to Convert to the WebP Image Format

-Google has precompiled utilities to convert JPEGs, PNGs, and TIFFs into WebP images before you upload them.
+Google has precompiled utilities to convert JPGs, PNGs, and TIFFs into WebP images before you upload them.
 The operating system you use will determine how you install these utilities.

 On macOS there is a homebrew package available, which you can install using the following command: